Buckley v. Valeo

 Buckley v.
-Valeo, 424 U.S. 1 (1976), was a landmark decision of the US Supreme Court on campaign finance.
+Valeo, 424 U.S. 1 (1976), was a landmark decision of the U.S. Supreme Court on campaign finance.
 A majority of justices held that, as provided by section 608 of the Federal Election Campaign Act of 1971, limits on election expenditures are unconstitutional.
 In a per curiam (by the Court) opinion, they ruled that expenditure limits contravene the First Amendment provision on freedom of speech because a restriction on spending for political communication necessarily reduces the quantity of expression.
 It limited disclosure provisions and limited the Federal Election Commission's power.
-Justice Byron White dissented in part and wrote that Congress had legitimately recognized unlimited election spending "as a mortal danger against which effective preventive and curative steps must be taken".
+Justice Byron White dissented in part and wrote that Congress had legitimately recognized unlimited election spending as "a mortal danger against which effective preventive and curative steps must be taken".

 Buckley v.
 Valeo was extended by the U.S. Supreme Court in further cases, including in the five to four decision of First National Bank of Boston v.
 Bellotti in 1978 and Citizens United v.
 Federal Election Commission in 2010.
 The latter held that corporations may spend from their general treasuries during elections.
 In 2014, McCutcheon v.
 Federal Election Commission held that aggregate limits on political giving by an individual are unconstitutional.
 By some measures, Buckley is the longest opinion ever issued by the Supreme Court.

 Facts

 Congress had made previous attempts to regulate campaign finance.
 It passed the Tillman Act of 1907, and then the Taft–Hartley Act in 1947.
 Neither was well enforced.

-Then, in 1974, Congress passed significant amendments to the Federal Election Campaign Act of 1971 (FECA), creating the most comprehensive effort by the federal government to date to regulate federal campaign contributions and spending.
+In 1974, Congress passed significant amendments to the Federal Election Campaign Act of 1971 (FECA), creating the most comprehensive effort by the federal government to date to regulate federal campaign contributions and spending.
 President Gerald Ford signed the bill into law on October 15.
 The key parts of the amended law did the following: